-The development of K-feldspar - biotite ± magnetite ± sericite is the most common alteration at Berta.
+The development of K-feldspar - biotite \pm magnetite \pm sericite is the most common alteration at Berta.
 For descriptive purposes this is named "background potassic alteration".
-Its intensity increases with further development of K-feldspar as Igneous breccia cement and as a strong replacement of the Crowded porphyry and tonalite surrounding the breccias.
+Its intensity increases with further development of K-feldspar as igneous breccia cement and as a strong replacement of the crowded porphyry and tonalite surrounding the breccias.
 The sericite is preferentially developed in D type veins environment and shows greater development in the Berta Central and Norte areas.
 Muscovite development is found in some breccia bodies, especially at depth and in general in breccias located towards the western boundaries.
-Chlorite and variable sericite are best developed in porphyries and breccias and in the best mineralized areas, the alteration contains "green grey sericite" and is characterized by the absence of magnetite, explaining why magnetic lows coincide with the mineralization.
+Chlorite and variable sericite are best developed in porphyries and breccias, and in the best mineralized areas, the alteration contains "green grey sericite" and is characterized by the absence of magnetite, explaining why magnetic lows coincide with the mineralization.
 Propylitic halos with abundant chlorite and pyrite are better developed in the northern area.
 Within the marginal foliated rocks, especially in the west side along the ZFCH, the rocks are strongly replaced by biotite-magnetite, with some albite and actinolite.
 These minerals also occur as variations of background potassic alteration around the breccias in Berta Sur.

 The primary mineralization consists of chalcopyrite with minor variable content of bornite.
 There is abundant molybdenite in some sectors but with no obvious relationship to Cu sulfides.
 Mineralization preferentially occurs as breccia filling and cement, to a lesser extent in veins and occasionally in veinlets.
 Pyrite is very poorly developed in areas of best mineralization, with greater occurrence in the northern part of Berta Central and especially in Berta Norte, where it constitutes the main filling of D type veins.
-Along the ZFCH there are chalcopyrite occurrences associated with magnetite mineralization.
-There is an ore-alteration zonation from N to S, with a propylitic border and development of veins and breccias containing pyrite chalcopyrite (molybdenite) and halos of pervasive replacement of sericite in the north to a domain of background potassic alteration and mineralization in breccias surrounded by a crackelled zone, with chalcopyrite (molybdenite, less bornite) pyrite, alteration grading outwards to albite-actinolite in the south.
-The western boundary is dominated by breccias with muscovite containing only rare Cu mineralization and biotite-magnetite zones with some chalcopyrite that can be traced along the ZFCH.
-This zoning is also related to a greater abundance of porphyritic rocks toward the central and southern areas and to changes in style and orientation of structures from NW to E-W and, finally, ENE in Berta Sur.
+Along the ZFCH, chalcopyrite occurs associated with magnetite mineralization.
+There is an ore-alteration zonation from N to S, with a propylitic border and development of veins and breccias containing pyrite \geq chalcopyrite (molybdenite) and halos of pervasive replacement of sericite in the north, to a domain of background potassic alteration and mineralization in breccias surrounded by a crackled zone, with chalcopyrite (molybdenite, less bornite) pyrite alteration grading outwards to albite-actinolite in the south.
+The western boundary is dominated by breccias with muscovite containing only rare Cu mineralization and biotite-magnetite zones with some chalcopyrite rocks toward the central and southern areas and to changes in style and orientation of structures from NW to E-W and, finally, ENE in Berta Sur.